 Understanding the lifespan of betta fish helps pet owners prepare for the commitment involved.
 Knowing their lifespan also enables betta lovers to plan for their future needs, such as tank upgrades, accessory management, and potential medical care.

 Striving to enhance the lifespan of betta fish ultimately enables you to provide appropriate care throughout the different stages of their lives.
-Otherwise, the sadness after their death can compel you to leave the hobby or pause in caring for bettas.
+Otherwise, the sadness after their unexpected death can compel you to leave the hobby or pause in caring for bettas.

 How Long Do Betta Fish Live?

-The lifespan of betta fish is a widely debated topic in the betta community.
-There is no exact answer to how long they live, as several factors must be considered.
-On average, betta fish live for 2-4 years in captivity, with three (3) years being the most realistic based on the experiences of betta owners.
 However, bettas can live up to 5 years or even longer with proper care and ideal conditions.
-Some owners have successfully kept their bettas alive for 8 or 9 years.
-However, as mentioned earlier, several factors contribute to their longevity.
+Some owners have successfully kept their bettas alive even for 8 or 9 years.
+However, as mentioned earlier, several factors play role here.
 Betta fish, with good genetics and attentive care, can easily live up to 5 years.

 It is important to note that betta fish are already 6-12 months old when acquired from stores, as they are allowed to mature and develop their long fins before being sold.